Keegan-20/Random-Football-Jokes-Generator/README.md

 You can add or edit the jokes in the jokes_arr array to customize the jokes that are displayed.
 Make sure to keep the format of the array the same or the application may not work as expected.

-Tech Stack used :Html,Glassmorphism CSS and Javascript
+Tech Stack used :Html,Glassmorphism CSS and Javascript.